Prakshi-23/Prakshi-23/README.md

 - 👋 Hi, I’m @Prakshi-23
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Data Science and Data Analytics with AI
 - 📫 How to reach me pkkarkera2@gmail.com
+- 📫 This is my LinkedIn: www.linkedin.com/in/prakshi-karkera
 - Looking for a Python developer job.

 <!---